charleymroberts/vx-website/README.md

 Users can listen to the band's music, either as audio clips or video clips with audio, depending if they want visual content or not alongside the music.

-- Audio clips presented using the browsers own audio player, with stop/play/mute/volume controls and without autoplay.
+- Audio clips presented using the browser's own audio player, with stop/play/mute/volume controls and without autoplay.

 - Video clips embedded from the band's Facebook page (using embed code provided by Facebook).
 Includes stop/play/mute/volume controls and fullscreen option, and videos do not play automatically on loading the page.